WaterBender231/wef-nexus-online-course/foodsecurity/43MeasurementFrameworks.md

 ### **4.3.2 Food Security Index, FAO (2006)**

 ![Untitled](5%203%20Food%20S%20c495b/Untitled.png)
+<p><small>FAO (2006).</small></p>
+<p><small>  </small></p>

 FAO (2006) used the most common four dimensions: availability, accessibility, utilization, and stability.
 Definitions of the four dimensions can be found in FAO, 2006 and 2008 and recent publications Gil et al., 2019; El Bilali et al., 2019, Peng and Berry, 2019, Anderson, 2019:

-Food availability focuses on the supply side and expresses the availability of sufficient food quantities-produced domestically and imported.
+1. **Food availability** focuses on the supply side and expresses the availability of sufficient food quantities-produced domestically and imported.
 Food availability measures do show the household’s food security.

-Accessibility reflects not only the ability to transport food to consumers (physical access) but also the latter’s purchasing power (economic access) to buy sufficient, nutritious, and preferred (sociocultural access) food.
+2. **Accessibility** reflects not only the ability to transport food to consumers (physical access) but also the latter’s purchasing power (economic access) to buy sufficient, nutritious, and preferred (sociocultural access) food.

-Food utilization expands food security dimensions to cover non-food inputs.
+3. **Food utilization** expands food security dimensions to cover non-food inputs.
 It addresses the adequacy of an individual’s quantity and quality dietary intake to reach a state of nutritional well-being.

-Stability—deals with the ability of a population, household or nation to cope with both the man-made (e.g. political instability, economic crises, rising prices, and wars) and the climatic (e.g. adverse weather conditions) shocks that could impact the food security status.
+4. **Stability** deals with the ability of a population, household or nation to cope with both the man-made (e.g. political instability, economic crises, rising prices, and wars) and the climatic (e.g. adverse weather conditions) shocks that could impact the food security status.
 In other words, stability is correlated to the availability, access and utilization dimensions.

 While the availability dimension often refers to the national level, accessibility and utilization involve the household and individuals’ levels, respectively.
 The stability is considered to be the time dimension that involves all levels (Peng and Berry, 2019).
 Fundamentally, the four dimensions must be achieved simultaneously for maintain full food security.
 According to Gil et al., (2019), the four dimensions reflect different –but connected– food security aspects that should be aligned with the Sustainable Development Goal (SDG-2: End Hunger) targets.